MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CURRENTKEYINDEX-Function--RecordRef-.md

 ---
+title:"CURRENTKEYINDEX Function (RecordRef)"
+ms.custom: na
-title: "CURRENTKEYINDEX Function (RecordRef)" ms.custom: na ms.date: 06/05/2016
+ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: f971359f-6bc8-46ad-9184-334f6e8e5b8e
 caps.latest.revision: 11
-manager: terryaus
+manager: edupont
 ---
 # CURRENTKEYINDEX Function (RecordRef)
 Gets or sets the current key of the table referred to by the *RecordRef*.
 The current key is set or returned as a number.
 This first key \= 1, and so on.